 Note: If you are introducing Congressman Byrne at an event, click here for a sample introduction.

-Bradley Byrne was born and raised in Mobile, just a few miles from the site where his great-great-great grandfather, Gerald Byrne, settled in the 1780’s.
+Bradley Byrne, now serving his fourth term in the U.S. House of Representatives, was born and raised in Mobile, just a few miles from the site where his great-great-great grandfather, Gerald Byrne, settled in the 1780’s.

-In Congress, Byrne has established himself as an effective legislator by successfully advocating for local interests while also championing a smaller, less invasive federal government.
-Byrne has worked to support local industry through improved infrastructure, including the construction of a new I-10 bridge over the Mobile River.
-In an effort to shrink the federal bureaucracy, Byrne has pushed for the repeal of ObamaCare, fought to reduce the regulatory burden on small businesses and worked to rein in out-of-control federal spending.
-Byrne was a strong champion for the Tax Cuts and Jobs Act, which lowered taxes on Alabama families and helped spur economic growth.
+In Congress, Bradley has established himself as a fighter for conservative values and for Alabama priorities.
+Bradley has worked to support local industry through improved infrastructure, including the construction of a new I-10 bridge over the Mobile River.
+In an effort to shrink the federal bureaucracy, Bradley pushed for the repeal of ObamaCare, fought to reduce the regulatory burden on small businesses, and worked to rein in out-of-control federal spending.
+Bradley was a strong champion for the Tax Cuts and Jobs Act, which lowered taxes on Alabama families and helped spur economic growth.

-As a member of the House Committee on Armed Services, Byrne has been an outspoken supporter for a strong national defense and improved quality of care at the Department of Veterans Affairs (VA).
-Byrne has used his position on the Committee to build support for a stronger U.S. Navy and for the Littoral Combat Ship (LCS), which is built in part at Mobile’s Austal USA shipyard.
-He also played a critical role in the construction of a new VA outpatient clinic for veterans in Southwest Alabama.
+As a member of the House Committee on Armed Services, Bradley has been an outspoken supporter of a strong national defense and worked to support Alabama's significant defense footprint.
+Bradley has used his position on the Committee to build support for a stronger U.S. Navy and for the Littoral Combat Ship (LCS), which is built in part at Mobile’s Austal USA shipyard.
+He has also stood up for Alabama's veterans and fought for improved quality of care at the Department of Veterans Affairs (VA).
+Bradley played a critical role in the construction of a new VA outpatient clinic for veterans in Southwest Alabama.

-As a former member of the Alabama State Board of Education and former Chancellor of the Alabama Department of Postsecondary Education, Byrne saw the House Committee on Education and the Workforce as a natural fit.
-He currently has a leadership position on the Committee, serving as Chairman of the Workforce Protections Subcommittee.
-Byrne has focused on returning more control over education policy to the state and local level.
-In addition to pushing right-to-work policies and taking on the National Labor Relations Board (NLRB), Byrne has made workforce training and technical education one of his top priorities.
+As a former member of the Alabama State Board of Education and former Chancellor of the Alabama Department of Postsecondary Education, Bradley saw the House Committee on Education and Labor as a natural fit.
+Through the Committee, Bradley has focused on returning more control over education policy to the state and local level.
+In addition to pushing right-to-work policies, Bradley has made workforce training and technical education one of his top priorities.

-Byrne has been married to the former Rebecca Dukes of Montgomery for over 30 years.
+Bradley is married to the former Rebecca Dukes of Montgomery.
 Rebecca is the President and CEO of The Community Foundation of South Alabama, and they are the parents of four children: Patrick, Kathleen, Laura, and Colin.
 Bradley and Rebecca are also proud grandparents to MacGuire Arthur Byrne and Ann-Roberts Byrne.
 Bradley lives in Fairhope where he and his family are members of St. James Episcopal Church.